mathisbot/opengl-fps/README.md

 <a name="getting-started"></a>

 #### Try the game

+**In the near future, the game files will no longer be available on Github, due to the sheer size of the assets.**

-If you just want to try out the game, simply download the `release.zip` file.
+For now, if you just want to try out the game, simply download the `release.zip` file.

 Please note that the game files given in this zip file are only compatible with 64-bit Windows systems (probably only for AMD CPUs).
 Pre-compiled versions of the game may be available in the future for Linux, macOS and Windows 32-bit, but nothing is guaranteed.